manyisanewton/manyisanewton/README.md

 # 💫 About Me:
-I'm a Full-Stack Developer with over 2 years of experience building scalable web applications using Python, Flask, React, and C#.
-I specialize in delivering user-centric solutions with a focus on performance, security, and deployment on platforms like AWS and Render.<br><br>
+Full Stack Software Developer with solid experience in front-end and back-end development.
+Skilled in building scalable web applications using Python, Flask, React, Node.js, Express, REST APIs, and SQL/PostgreSQL databases.
+Proficient in Agile environments, cloud services, and writing clean, maintainable code.
+Strong in problem-solving, debugging, and turning complex requirements into user-focused solutions..<br><br>

 ## 🌐 Socials: